the face behind the camera

 Where’s question 10?

 You haven’t asked it yet!
 See that form below?
 Don’t worry, I don’t harvest email addresses - you’ll get no spam from me.
-But you will get a response.
+But you will get an honest answer.